YuguangTong/yuguangtong.github.io/aboutme.md

 ---
 layout: page
 title: About me

-subtitle: Why you'd want to go on a date with me
+[comment]: # (subtitle: Why you'd want to go on a date with me)
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is Yuguang Tong.
+I am a Physics PhD student at UC Berkeley.
+I work on space plasma physics, in particular studying hot ionized gas coming out of our Sun.

+In my leisure time, I enjoy hiking, having fun conversations and play with technologies.
+I plan to take some serious travelings before I get my degree.

+I will add more stuff to this site soon so please check it out later!